XenorInspire/WorgenX-old/README.md

 # WorgenX

-A wordlist generator with several functionalities
+A wordlist generator with several functionalities.

+> [!NOTE]
+> This project isn't maintained anymore, please check the <a href="https://github.com/XenorInspire/WorgenX">new version of WorgenX</a>, fully rewritten in Rust with major improvements.

 # Requirements